 To be effective, firefighters need to train under conditions that approximate their work environment, which means they need live fire training.
-Police departments do not hand new recruits a bullet-resistant vest and a firearm and say, “Point this end at the bad guy,” and then send the police officer out on patrol.
-Police recruits undergo many hours of classroom instruction, range time and scenario-based training to become proficient in police techniques, and the knowledge and use of deadly force.
-However, the fire service sometimes takes the approach of “here are your turnouts; point this end of the nozzle at the fire” and then puts the firefighter on the fire engine to fight fire.
+This concept holds true for other first responders like those in law enforcement and emergency medical services.
+For example, police recruits undergo many hours of classroom instruction, range time and scenario-based training to become proficient in police techniques, and the knowledge and use of deadly force.
+However, the fire service sometimes takes the approach of “here are your turnouts; point this end of the nozzle at the fire” and then assigns the firefighter to a fire engine to fight fire.

-The number of fires is decreasing, but firefighter fatalities are increasing, so how do firefighters gain the knowledge and experience needed to be good, safe firefighters?
+The number of structure fires is decreasing, but firefighter fatalities are still occurring with no consistent trends.
+So how can firefighters gain the knowledge and experience needed to be good, safe firefighters?
 The answer is controlled situation live fire training.
 Firefighters need to train in combat conditions, facing real fires, either of Class A materials or with environmentally friendly propane simulators.
 Firefighters need to feel the heat and experience disorientation and the loss of sight in hot, dark, smoke-filled environments.
 Live fire training provides real-time, real-world experiences that the classroom environment cannot replicate.
 Live fire training carries as much risk as any structure fire, but careful planning can mitigate some of the risk.